Mini camper van ever came to mind?

-You can of course put in insulation and proper lining for the warm and cozy feeling.
+Proper insulation , lining and upholstery is not a must of course, but you should consider it for the final touch of the warm and cozy feeling.
 And a heater might be an option if you'll use the vehicle in cooler climates.

-And remember that any framework and furniture can be removable, so you can use the vehicle either for work or everyday transportation.
+Remember that any framework and furniture can be easily removable if you wish so and only if your government transportation laws allow it, so you can use the vehicle either for work or everyday transportation.

 If a full-time mini camper van is what you're looking for, check out the video below...

-And this is a fun French video, perfectly describing the practical combination of a small van and a roof tent!
+And check out this fun French video, perfectly describing the practical combination of a small van and a roof tent!

 A roof tent is another smart addition for a small camper.
 Keep the kitchen and storage space inside the car and sleep on the roof of your camping van in comfort.

 Every now and then some professional conversions come out with pop top roofs, adding standing height to the camper van.
 The smallest current pop top mini van camper is based on the Citroen Nemo and made by the British Romahome .

 The Germans have quite a lot of conversions to show and this one is based on a Volskwagen Caddy.